 Improving Heart Health in the Workplace

-Given the statistics listed above, it’s likely that one or more of your employees is living with or at risk of developing heart disease.
+Given the statistics listed previously, it’s likely that one or more of your employees is living with or at risk of developing heart disease.
 Luckily, it’s estimated that roughly 80% of cardiac- and stroke-related deaths can be prevented.
 There are several measures your business can adopt to encourage heart health and promote more awareness of the condition among your employees and colleagues; for example:

 - Participate in National Wear Red Day: An annual event observed during the first Friday of each month in which participants wear red to spread awareness and raise money for heart health research.
-Click here to learn more about the goals of the event and how to get involved.

 - Go Red for Women: Post signs throughout the workplace encouraging the “Go Red” lifestyle: